vinaydhegde/testdriven-site/src/_posts/course/2017-01-15-03_continuous-integration.md

 ---

-Follow steps 1 and 2 of the [Getting Started guide](https://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI) guid to enable Travis in the project.
+Follow steps 1 and 2 of the [Getting Started guide](https://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI) to enable Travis in the project.

 To trigger a build, add a *.travis.yml* to the project root: